 One of the most heinous types of abuse is sexual.
 Rape, sodomy, child molestation, and exposing or involving a child in pornography are examples of sexual abuse.
 So is inappropriate discussion of sexual topics with a child.
 The signs of sexual abuse are many, and include dirty or torn undergarments, development of a sexually transmitted disease, child pregnancy, and more.

 A parent who fails to provide for an adopted child’s basic needs is being neglectful.
 Poor hygiene, inadequate food, and inappropriate clothing are all indicators of neglect.
 Some children are excessively late to or absent from school.
 Others are not properly supervised and may get into trouble or expose themselves to drugs or alcohol.

-Proving Abuse and Negligence
+Proving Abuse and Negligence in Chicago

 Proving that you or another adopted child were abused or neglected may require creative thinking.
 For instance, it seems difficult to show that you were bruised or cut long after the marks have healed.
 But there may be scars from your injury – physical and emotional – that will last a lifetime.
 Abuse and neglect have a tendency to cause their victims to suffer for years after they have ended.
 You may have had to undergo therapy or counseling because of the emotional or sexual abuse you suffered.
 The neglect you endured may have caused you to develop a disease or other condition that you still have.

 Demonstrating the nature of your abuse or neglect is essential to holding the wrongful party responsible and to demanding damages.
 Abuse and neglect victims may be forced to confront the financial burden of a lifetime of treatment for what they endured.
 They should not have to shoulder this responsibility on their own.